liliangxiao/liliangxiao.github.io/_posts/2025-10-31-Rust-how-why.markdown

 This combination allows developers to write robust, maintainable, and high-performance code faster than in C.

+## Limitations
+C has type compatibility.
+For example, the compiler considers enum and char to be compatible with int, and program could compile without disturbance from the compiler.
+This helps us to consider them in their essense .
+Rust stepped awary from this primitive simplicity and engineers lose understanding the essence.
+Considering this, I think, a true language that wants to replace C is not coming yet.

 ## Conclusion

 Rust improves upon C by integrating compile-time memory safety, concurrency protection, and modern programming abstractions without sacrificing performance.
-Its ownership model, borrow checker, and tooling together reduce runtime errors and increase programmer productivity, making Rust an ideal choice for systems programming where both speed and reliability are crucial.
+Its ownership model, borrow checker, and tooling together reduce runtime errors and increase programmer productivity.
+However, Rust stepped awary from C's primitive beauty and is not a full replacement for C, especially in the area of low layer from programming.